pathtofile/commandline_cloaking/chrooter/README.md

 }
 ```

-Without any namespace information, it does appear that `/bin/bash` was the program run,
+Without any information about the real non-chrooted path, it does appear that `/bin/bash` was the program run,
 which is technically correct, just not the fact the program has changed it's root mid-execution.